-The spring “fool” came to me on Twitter. @francis_lam, who is a writer for Gourmet magazine posted that he had some fresh heavy whipping cream and asked what he should do with it.
-I thought, rhubarb Fool!
-It is a classic British dessert made of cooked, sweetened fruit that is folded into whipped cream.
+The spring “fool” came to me on Twitter. @francis_lam, who is a food writer, posted that he had some fresh heavy whipping cream and asked what he should do with it.
+I thought, rhubarb fool!
+Fool is a classic British dessert made of cooked, sweetened fruit that is folded into whipped cream.
 There is nothing as simple, and yet just a touch decadent.
-I wonder where the name comes from???
+I wonder where the name comes from?!

 In a medium sized sauce pan heat the rhubarb, Lillet and sugar until gently simmering.
 Cover the pot and cook for about 5 minutes.